We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - floppy movements

-- only reaches with one hand over another
+- baby reaching with only one hand over another

-- does not reach or bring objects to mouth
+- baby not reaching for or bringing objects to mouth

-There is help if you suspect your child may have a delay.
-First speak with your doctor or nurse.
+If you suspect your child may have a delay, there is help.
+First, speak with your doctor or nurse.
 They may refer you to services for infants and young children, like your state’s public early intervention program.

 - pulling up to a standing position